By Nicola Wright

 But it’s important to remember that certifications are an accreditation of theoretical knowledge; yes, the holder has learned some really granular, technical stuff and has been able to answer tough questions to prove it, but having a lot of official AWS badges doesn’t necessarily translate to proven experience implementing this knowledge in real-world situations.
 For this reason, certifications should always be considered a major nice-to-have rather than an essential.

-When we spoke to AWS professionals as part of our annual salary survey, they cited that years of experience in IT, years of experience in AWS, and exposure to large projects as more significant to their AWS careers than certifications.
+When we spoke to AWS professionals as part of our annual Careers and Hiring Guide, they cited that years of experience in IT, years of experience in AWS, and exposure to large projects as more significant to their AWS careers than certifications.
 What they considered least important, interestingly enough, was a university degree, so don’t get hung up on a candidate’s academic career!

 Practical advice from AWS experts to help you weather the storm